Video poker: Double Bonus

 It is also available with other pay schedules that have lesser theoretical returns:

 Double Double Bonus

 "Double Double Bonus" video poker is a variation of Jacks or Better which offers bonus payoffs for different four of a kinds, as seen in the payout table below.
-Full pay Double Double Bonus can be found with pay schedules that offer up to a theoretical return of 100.1 percent, when played with perfect strategy.
+Full pay Double Double Bonus can be found with pay schedules that offer up to a theoretical return of 100.1%, when played with perfect strategy.
 It is also available with other pay schedules that have lesser theoretical returns:

 Low pay video poker games

 Often casinos choose to use pay tables which reduce the maximum payout percentage as compared to other commonly available game variants.
 This increases the house edge, but generally reduces net revenue for the casino as players experience less "play time" on the machine, busting out of their buy-in at an earlier point.
 Casinos that reduce paytables generally have to increase promotions to compensate and attract customers.